AdaCore/spark2014/docs/lrm/source/packages.rst

 6. [The Initial_Condition aspect gives a proof obligation to show that the implementation of the ``package_specification`` and its body satisfy the predicate given in the Initial_Condition aspect.]

+.. _tu-pr-fa-initial_condition_aspects-07:

+7. An Initial_Condition aspect is a sort of postcondition for the elaboration of both the specification and body of a package.
+If present on a package, then its *Boolean_*\ ``expression`` defines properties (a predicate) of the state of the package which can be assumed to be true immediately following the elaboration of the package.
+[The expression of the Initial_Condition cannot denote a state abstraction.
+This means that to express properties of hidden state, functions declared in the visible part acting on the state abstractions of the package must be used.]

 .. _etu-initial_condition_aspects-vr: